capsa-gg/capsa-documentation/docs/technical/systems.md

 # Systems

-The various sytems making up the Capsa application
+The various sytems making up the Capsa application and terminology used in the documentation.

 ```mermaid
 erDiagram